In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 VA Supplemental Claims must always include new and relevant evidence as to the element for which the prior claim was denied.

-A Supplemental Claim can be filed after any VA adjudicatory action: VA Ratings Decision, BVA Decision, even (as the statute is written) CAVC decisions.
+A Supplemental Claim can be filed after any VA adjudicatory action issued after February 19, 2019: VA Ratings Decision, BVA Decision, even (as the statute is written) CAVC decisions.

-The VA clearly favors this option, and it’s easy to see why.
+Of all of the options in the VA Appeals Modernization process, the VA favors this option, and it’s easy to see why.

 If done in a certain way, and with a certain subset of veterans (those who don’t know the system or don’t hire an advocate to help) the VA can deny a veteran or survivor’s claim and appeal forever, without ever giving the veteran a viable option at judicial review.